zhengshuai1001/JiKouCompany/README.md

 Experience is simply the name we give our mistakes.

 Use the talents you possess, for the woods would be very silent if no birds sang except the best.

+What makes you different or weird—that’s your strength.